Experience development

 Anyone can create an experience at moneypot.com/me/developer where you must provide two things:

-• You generally own the controller and run your own hub server that uses its credentials, but that's not required; You can also use someone else's controllerID and point your experience at their hub server.
+- You generally own the controller and run your own hub server that uses its credentials, but that’s not required; You can also use someone else’s controllerID and point your experience at their hub server.
+This is the basis for creating “skins” for existing games.

-Once you create an experience, you can access it at https://moneypot.com/play/{username}/{experienceId}.
-You can also set a permanent slug for the experience to give it a prettier URL like /play/user1/my-game.
+Once you create an experience, you can access it at https://moneypot.com/play/{username}/{experienceId}

 <iframe src="https://my-game.example.com#userToken={userToken}" />